NASA's new moon probe settles into lunar orbit

-CAPE CANAVERAL, Fla. - Politics may be keeping most of NASA’s workers home, but that didn’t stop the U.S. space agency’s new moon probe from achieving lunar orbit, officials said on Monday.
+CAPE CANAVERAL, Fla., Oct 7 - Politics may be keeping most of NASA’s workers home, but that didn’t stop the U.S. space agency’s new moon probe from achieving lunar orbit, officials said on Monday.

 After three trips around the planet, LADEE on Sunday was in precise position to fire its braking rocket, let itself be captured by the moon’s gravity and then settle into lunar orbit.